 The Visually Impaired Program offers a variety of exciting monthly recreational opportunities to individuals with visual impairments.See More

 Specialized Recreation Services partners with the following groups to further support and provide program opportunities for individuals with disabilities and their families in our community.

 We partner with Cary Academy to offer the Snowflake Ball, a semi-formal dance, each January.
 The proceeds from the Snowflake Ball are donated to Specialized Recreation Services to provide summer camp scholarships.

 The Raleigh Sidewinders Quad Rugby Team is eastern North Carolina's only wheelchair rugby organization and is sponsored by the North Carolina Spinal Cord Injury Association.
 The program is hosted at Barwell Road Community Center.

-Teen to Adulthood is a support group that initially began with a parents seeking resources for her teen daughter with disabilities.
-The Arc of Wake County sponsors the program in conjunction with Raleigh Parks and Recreation Department.
+Support & Seminars is a support group that initially began with a parent seeking resources for her teen daughter with disabilities.
+The Arc of Wake County sponsors the program in conjunction with Raleigh Parks, Recreation and Cultural Resources Department.
 The program is hosted at Millbrook Exchange Community Center.

 The Next Step is a support and resource group that meets the 3rd Saturday of every month at Millbrook Exchange Community Center.
 Guest speakers form the community help parents and guardians as their adult children with disabilities prepare to move away from home.
 For more info, contact Kathy Honeyman.